Xrilion Web-Icon Logo V1

 Entrepreneurialism (as I mentioned earlier) refers to the mindset and philosophy of an entrepreneur – someone who takes on the risk and responsibility of starting and running a business.

-The Mind State of Entrepreneurship
+The Mind State Of Entrepreneurship

-“a person who organizes and operates a business or businesses, taking on greater than normal financial risks in order to do so.”
+“a person who organizes and operates a business or businesses, taking on greater than normal financial risks in order to do so”

 As you can see, RISK is emphasized in that definition.